 M.W.
 Kellogg underwent numerous acquisitions and name changes from 1944 through the late 1980s, when it was acquired by Dresser Industries, a provider of integrated services and project management for the oil and gas industry.
 Ten years later, Halliburton acquired Dresser, and combined it with M.W.
 Kellogg and Brown & Root to create a new, larger subsidiary — Kellogg Brown & Root (KBR).

 In 2006, KBR reached a major milestone when the company separated from Halliburton and completed a successful initial public offering on the New York Stock Exchange.
 Today, KBR employs approximately 27,000 people globally and is considered one of the world's premier engineering, procurement and construction (EPC) and services companies.
-KBR supports the civil infrastructure, hydrocarbon, government and defense, and power and industrial sectors, and services our clients with a broad range of products and services through these business units: Oil & Gas; Downstream; Technology; International Government, Defence and Support Services; North American Government and Logistics; Power & Industrial; Infrastructure & Minerals; Canada Operations; U.S. Construction; Building Group; and Industrial Services.
+KBR supports the energy, hydrocarbons, power, industrial, civil infrastructure, minerals, government services and commercial markets, and serves our clients with a broad range of products and services through these business units: Oil & Gas; Downstream; Technology; Infrastructure, Government and Power (IGP) Americas; IGP Europe, Middle East and Africa; IGP Asia Pacific; IGP North American Government and Logistics; Canada Operations; U.S. Construction; Building Group; Industrial Services; and Ventures.

-KBR has expanded our capabilities in commercial and industrial construction, structural integrity management, onshore and offshore facilities, and mining through the acquisition of our subsidiary companies: BE&K, Energo Engineering, Granherne, GVA, Mantenimiento Marino De Mexico, Roberts & Schaefer and SW&B Construction Company.
+KBR has expanded our capabilities in commercial and industrial construction, structural integrity management, onshore and offshore facilities, and mining through the acquisition of our subsidiary companies: Catalyst Interactive, Energo Engineering, Granherne, GVA, Mantenimiento Marino De Mexico, Roberts & Schaefer, SW&B Construction Company and Technical Staffing Resources.